Agoric/agoric-sdk/packages/notifier/README.md

 optimization.

-The SubscriptionKit should be used for pub-sub operations, where every subscriber should see each published value.
+The SubscriptionKit should be used for pub-sub operations, where every subscriber should see each published value starting with the starting point of their subscription.
 The producer can be described as the *publisher* and publishes iteration values with the `publication` using the `IterationObserver` API.
-The consumers can be described as *subscribers* and consumes the published iteration values with the `subscription` using the `AsyncIterable` API.
-Since each published value will be sent to all subscribers, avoid using the SubscriptionKit with rapidly produced values.
+The consumers can be described as *subscribers* and consume the published iteration values with the `subscription` using the `AsyncIterable` API.
+Since each published value will be sent to all subscribers, the SubscriptionKit should generally not be used with rapidly produced values.

+The values published using the publication define the original iteration.
+Each subscription has a starting point in that iteration and provides access to a suffix subset of that iteration starting at that starting point.
+The initial subscription created by the `makeSubscriptionKit()` call provides the entire iteration.
+Each subscription is a kind of `AsyncIterable` which produces any number of `AsyncIterators`, each of which advance independently starting with that subscription's starting point.
+These `AsyncIterators` are `SubsciptionIterators` which also have a `subscribe()` method.
+Calling a SubscriptionIterator's `subscribe()` method produces a Subscription whose starting point is that SubscriptionIterator's current position at that time.